Grow Your Business Safely With Advanced Security Solutions

 In addition to security programs, network security also includes programs designed to monitor your network and look for suspicious activities.
 These activities can include employees logging in at odd times or accounts that are attempting to access data they don’t have privileges for multiple times.
 Reviewing these logs regularly can also provide some insight into how your network resources are used, allowing you to shift your policies and processes to maximize those resources.

 On the server level, access to data is often the key focus.
 Server security includes creating various roles for users and assigning permissions to those roles.
+Additionally, Microsoft Windows Hardening should be deployed, such as LAPS and Environment Hardening.
 Data must be kept behind strong barriers that only specific people can access.
 The key to strong security on a server often hinges on providing access to those who need it and revoking said access when they do not.
 While keeping tabs on network security and upgrading it regularly is important, server security needs to be even more closely maintained.
 When someone is fired or resigned, their account needs to be deactivated as soon as they no longer need it.
 Leaving these accounts active is a security risk.

 On the device level, workstations need to have their own antivirus and antimalware software installed.
 These provide backup security in the event that something gets past the firewall.
 They are invaluable tools in protecting against phishing scams and viruses that your employees may accidentally bring in on USB drives.
 These programs also look at what’s already on the computer and will quarantine threats that it identifies.
 They aim to protect your network from threats from within, while your firewall protects from threats from without.